MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 - Select **Export** to **Download current page** as a CSV file or **Download data export script** as a Jupyter notebook file you can run to download outputs locally.
 - Select the **View details** icon next to any row to open the **Trace view** showing the complete details for that row.

 Accuracy isn't the only metric that can evaluate a classification task.
 For example, you can also use recall to evaluate.
-To run other evaluations, select **Evaluate** next to **Visualize outputs** on the **Runs** page, and select other methods to evaluate.
+To run other evaluations, select **Evaluate** next to **Visualize outputs** on the **Runs** page, and select other evaluation methods.

 ## Deploy as an endpoint